Physical Therapy Predoctoral Training:

 Related Materials and Information:

 Please see the following attachments for more information about the pediatric physical therapy residency program.

-Applicants to the Pediatric Physical Therapy Residency Program at Kennedy Krieger Institute must submit an application through APTA’s centralized application system: http://www.apta.org/RFPTCAS/ApplicantWebsite/Application/GeneralInstructions/.
+Applicants to the Kennedy Krieger Institute Physical Therapy Residency Program must submit an application through APTA’s centralized application system: http://www.apta.org/RFPTCAS/ApplicantWebsite/Application/GeneralInstructions/.

-Additionally, all applicants must submit the following supplemental application materials:
+Additionally, all applicants must submit the following application materials:

-- Three letters of recommendation, all of which must be from physical therapy professionals – complete and submit as part of the PTCAS application or the letters of recommendation can be sent directly from the evaluator to Elena Bradley
+1. Three letters of recommendation, all of which must be from physical therapy professionals – Complete and submit as part of the RFPTCAS base application.

-- Responses to 4 essay questions – complete and submit as part of the PTCAS application
+5. Responses to 4 essay questions – Complete and submit as part of the RFPTCAS application questions section.